(( Patterns )) Multi-Colored Alpha Bracelets

 Simple 2-color alpha

-Now, recall how to make alpha bracelets
+Now, recall how to make alpha bracelets.
+An ordinary 2-color alpha bracelet may be described like this:

 What does the "down" arrow mean?
 If you are doing a row of forward knots, the "down" arrow means to do a backward knot.
 If you are doing a row of backward knots, the "down" arrow means to do a forward knot.
-It should be clear if you know how to do two-color
+It should be clear if you know how to do two-colored alphas.

 TWO COLORED ALPHA